lmas/thesis/thesis.typ

 It is also noteworthy that the MASS function operates more efficient if the amount of data points is a power of two, as mentioned by _Lu_ @lu.
-If not, the function would have a significant drop in performance.
+If not, the function would have a significant drop in performance, as the data would not align well with the Fourier transforms or with computer architecture in general (memory caches are always a power of two, for example).
 The DAMP algorithm avoids this issue by setting the size of the processed data to the next power of two that occurs after the subsequence size, near the beginning of the _processBackward_ function in @backproc.